Cost-Aware Learning: Introduction

+We apply these insights to the policy optimization phase of GRPO \citep{shao2024deepseekmath}, where sequence length provides a natural cost.
+A key empirical finding, motivated by the form of the policy gradient, is that the advantage magnitude $\abs{A_i}$ serves as a high-fidelity proxy for $G_i$ based on our sub-optimality metrics.
+Equipped with this proxy, we introduce Cost-Aware GRPO, which samples model-generated sequences according to $p^*$ with $\abs{A_i}$ in place of $G_i$ during policy optimization.
+Cost-Aware GRPO significantly reduces the FLOPs used in policy optimization while matching or exceeding baseline performance.
+Through extensive ablations, we demonstrate robustness to proxy noise, hyperparameter choices, and show that cost-aware sampling generalizes beyond GRPO to the CISPO objective~\citep{chen2025minimax}.

-The contributions of this paper are as follows: \begin{enumerate} \item \textbf{Formulation of Cost-Aware Learning.} We formulate cost-aware learning in the convex and strongly convex setting. \item \textbf{Cost-Aware SGD.} We propose the Cost-Aware SGD algorithm and provide analysis.
-We analyze the cost required to attain expected error $\e$, and compare our algorithm to two baselines.
-We provide synthetic validation showing the benefits of using Cost-Aware SGD.
-Further, we provide a lower bound and suggest a subset selection solution to further minimize the cost of training. \item \textbf{Cost-Aware GRPO.} We apply our theoretical insights to GRPO and propose Cost-Aware GRPO.
-We run experiments with Qwen2.5-Math-1.5B-Instruct~\citep{yang2024qwen2} and Qwen3-8B Base~\citep{yang2025qwen3}, and evaluate performance on various benchmarks to show that our method consistently improves token efficiency in policy optimization without compromising on performance. \end{enumerate}
+The main contributions of this paper are as follows: \begin{enumerate} \item \textbf{Cost-Aware SGD (\S\ref{sec:importance_sampling}). }We derive the optimal cost-aware sampling distribution for convex and strongly convex finite-sum optimization, analyze its cost-improvement over baselines, characterize the sub-optimality of using a proxy distribution, and establish an information-theoretic lower bound. \item \textbf{Cost-Aware GRPO (\S\ref{sec:ca_grpo}). }We identify $\abs{A_i}$ as a high-fidelity proxy for gradient norms and apply cost-aware sampling to GRPO.
+Experiments with Qwen2.5-Math-1.5B-Instruct~\citep{yang2024qwen2}, Qwen3-4B Base and Qwen3-8B Base~\citep{yang2025qwen3} demonstrate consistent improvements in token efficiency without compromising on performance. \end{enumerate}